systems-rg/systems-rg.github.io/wss22-cloud-labs.md

 parallel program.
 Next, draw the efficiency curves that we saw during the lecture hours.

-* Keep the input files the same, and increase the number of threads.
+* Keep the input files the same, and increase the number of workers.
-* Keep the number of threads the same, increase the number of input files.
+* Keep the number of workers the same, increase the number of input files.

 ### Part 2
 Once you are done with Part 1, familiarize yourself with